Crown-Commercial-Service/CMpDevEnvironment/docs/setup.md

 This contains an example application implemented using Ruby on Rails.
 It is referenced by the corresponding build/app2 example pipeline.
 This example project uses the example NPM module and the GOV UK frontend toolkit.

+`CMpDevBuildImage_Ruby` :
+This contains a Dockerfile for creating a new build image that can be used by AWS Codebuild.
+This may be required when AWS to not provide a suitable build environment.
+For example, at present Ruby 2.5.3 is not supported by AWS.

 # Setting up CCSDEV on a new AWS Account #